raspberrypilearning/astro-pi-flight-case-mk2/en/step_10.md

 --- task ---

-Cut a strip if the grey filter material 45 x 90 mm and fold it in half.
+Cut a strip of the grey Rosco filter material 45 x 90 mm and fold it in half.
 Use two small pieces of tape to attach it to the inside of the top panel, over the LED matrix window.
+Make sure none of the tape is visible from the outside.

 ![Photo showing the LED matrix filter held in place with two small pieces of tape](images/sunglasses.jpg)